indrayam/nerd-notes/system-admin/install-centos.md

 sudo docker run hello-world
 # If you want to remove use of “sudo” to run docker commands, just add your Unix user to the group “docker”, assuming it exists
 sudo usermod -aG docker <userid>

-# Log off and log back in
+# Log off and log back in.
+Check version
 d version
 ```